Slashmsu/TSDataStructure/README.md

 ## Dictionary<T>

-#### constructor()

 #### size(): number

-Returns the number of entries (distinct keys) in this dictionary.

 #### isEmpty(): boolean

-Returns 'true' if Dictionary is empty and 'false' if no.

 #### put(key: string, value: T)

-Add new item to dictionary.

 #### get(key: string): T

-Returns item by given key.

 #### remove(key: string)

-Removes item from dictionary.

 #### clear()

-Removes all items from dictionary.

 #### keys(): string[]

-Returns string array of items keys.

 #### toArray(): T[]

-Returns array of all items.

 #### containsKey(key: string): boolean

-Checks is item with given key exist.

 ```typescript